MoonPoet/xaprb-src/content/blog/2017/my-home-gym.md

 pipe into it.
 I added some heavy gate hinges as an ad-hoc squat rack, but since this is outside, I stopped using it and got an actual squat rack indoors (more on that later).

+I also built a pullup bar in my basement by dropping a couple of boards down from the floor joists and putting another pipe through it.
+I use this for my gymnastics rings too (see below).

 ### Medicine Ball